RichardAlcabes22/classification-project/README.md

 - A prototype ML model has been developed to ID a significant percentage of customers who Churn.
 This represents an improvement upon the current situation in which 0% of customers who churn are identified.

 # NOTE:
-## the PREDICTIONS .csv file code can be found at the end of the project_exploration notebook.
+## the PREDICTIONS .csv file code can be found at the end of the project_exploration notebook, rather than in the Final_Report itself.